flutter-tizen/flutter-tizen/doc/get-started.md

 1. Make sure your Tizen device meets the minimum version [requirement](../README.md#supported-devices).

-   Note: To see which version of Tizen your device runs on, [connect the device](configure-device.md) to your PC, run `sdb capability`, and find the `platform_version` value.
+   Note: To see which version of Tizen your device is running, [connect the device](configure-device.md) to your PC, run `sdb capability`, and find the `platform_version` value.

    ```
    $ sdb capability